-JR is a 7-year-old boy whose mother was diagnosed with extensively drug-resistant TB (XDR-TB).
+JR is a 7-year-old boy whose mother was diagnosed with MDR-TB with additional resistance to the fluoroquinolones.
 When a post-exposure protocol is implemented and a nurse visits JR's home to see if anyone is sick there, she finds that JR has been coughing sputum for a month and has lost 3 kg.
 He also has fever and night sweats and no longer wants to play football with his teammates at school.
 He had an HIV test done 2 months ago which was negative.